TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ## Dependencies

-This project has been tested with the following dependencies:
+This project has been tested with `Python 3.10.4` and the following dependencies:

 ```python
 >>> rdkit.__version__